The Utah Black Hawk War: Gottfredson, Phillip B

 Fort Utah Massacre

 Timpanogos Chief Black HawkJanuary 1850, Brigham Young orders the extermination the Timpanogos.
-The Mormon vigilantes greedily helped themselves taking the belongings from the dead, while Bill Hickman, with knife in hand, hacked Old Elk's head off his frozen body.
+The Mormon vigilantes helped themselves taking the belongings from the dead, while Bill Hickman, with knife in hand, hacked Old Elk's head off his frozen body.
 He said Jim Bridger had offered him a hundred dollars for the head.
 Old Elk's wife refused to be taken captive .
 See The Massacre at Fort Utah

 Massacre at Table Point